Lucas1213WZY/DSS5105-YYDS/Group A/README.md

-This is group a development folder.
+This is group A development folder.